-Course Purpose/Rational/Goal: The purpose of the course is to provide a fundamental background in algebra to meet the mathematics requirement for the core curriculum and to provide a basis for further study in mathematics.
+Course Purpose/Rational/Goal: The purpose of the course is to provide a fundamental background in statistics that can be used as a basis for studies in many fields.
+This course will meet the requirement for mathematics in the core curriculum and for any major that requires an elementary statistics course.